Dispatch

 Our built-in player blips feature allows all players of the job(s) you define in the Config.Allowedjobs table to see each other on the in-game pause-menu and mini-map.

-The blips show much more information than usual blip resources because it gets data from the large UI; such as the players character name, callsign, radio channel and vehicle type.
-Blips also flash when a vehicles emergancy lights are enabled.
+The blips show much more information than usual blip resources because it gets data from the dispatch UI; such as the players character name, callsign, radio channel and vehicle type.
+Blips also flash when a vehicles emergency lights are enabled.

 Callsign